Physics

 reaction and so, results in the molecule or a compound formation.

-so gives birth to three different states of matter viz.
-Solid, Liquid
+and so gives birth to three different states of matter viz.
+Solid,

 Number

-differs in various atoms and gives birth to so called "Elements"
+Configuration) differs in various atoms and gives birth to so called

 Nucleus (vishnu), Proton (shiv), Neutrons (brahma) and